cassandre-tech/cassandre-trading-bot/docs/src/learn/technical-analysis.md

 ```

 ::: tip
-This method allows you, for example, to receive tickers every second but only add one to the bar every day.
+This method allows you, for example, to receive tickers every second but only add one to your bar every day.
 :::

 ### Create your strategy